Polyakov's formulation of $2d$ bosonic string theory

 We then have shown the convergence of $\cjg X_g,f^n_{x,\eps}\cjd$ towards a random variable $\til{X}_{g,\eps}(x)$ in $L^2(\Omega)$.
 To show it has a modification $X_{g,\eps}(x)$ that is sample continuous in $(x,\eps)\in M\x (0,\eps_0)$, it suffices to apply Kolmogorov multi-parameter continuity theorem exactly like in the proof of \cite[Prop.
 3.1]{cf:DuSh}, we do not repeat the argument.
-The variance $\mathbb{E}(X_{g,\eps}(x)^2)$ is smooth in $x$ and behaves like $- \log(\eps)+\frac{1}{2}\log(2)+2\pi m_g(x,x)+o(1)$ as $\eps\to 0$, uniformly in $x$. \end{proof}
+The variance $\mathbb{E}(X_{g,\eps}(x)^2)$ is smooth in $x$ and behaves like $- \log(\eps)+2\pi m_g(x,x)+o(1)$ as $\eps\to 0$, uniformly in $x$. \end{proof}

-Next from Lemma \ref{Xeps}, we will be able to define the Gaussian Multiplicative Chaos (GMC) first considered by Kahane \cite{cf:Kah} in the eighties.
-The reader may also consult \cite{cf:DuSh,review,RoVa,shamov} on the topic (in particular, we recommend \cite{berestycki} for the simplicity of the approach).
+Next from Lemma \ref{Xeps}, we will be able to define the Gaussian Multiplicative Chaos (GMC) first considered by Kahane \cite{cf:Kah}.
+The reader may also consult \cite{cf:DuSh,review,RoVa,shamov} on the topic, and in particular we recommend \cite{berestycki} for the simplicity of the approach.